notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamps.md

 │   │           └── expiry: Sun Nov  9 23:59:59 2031
 ```

-The value of `timestamp` field showed when the signature was created.
-The value of `certificates` is the certificate chain that used for generating the timestamp countersignature.
+Under the field `timestamp signature`, there are `timestamp` and `certificates` fields.
+The value of `timestamp` field is the trusted timestamp showing when the signature was created.
+The value of `certificates` is the certificate chain that used for generating the countersignature.

 ## Verify artifacts in OCI-compliant registries using trusted timestamps

-To Verify artifacts in OCI-compliant registries with trusted timestamps, you need to create a trust store with the type of `tsa`, add the downloaded TSA root certificate, and use the trust store in the trust policy for verification.
+To verify artifacts in OCI-compliant registries using trusted timestamps, you need to create a trust store with the type of `tsa`, add the downloaded TSA root certificate, and use the trust store in the trust policy for verification.

 Here are the steps: